Chemiculs/qengine/README.md

 ### Option 1: Add to existing project:

 * Download the repository as a zip file, and extract the /src/qengine folder to your project's main / root directory

+* goto <root_directory>/qengine/extern/ and unzip "asmjit_libs.zip"  - make sure all the files within are extracted to this directory

 * Include the qengine header file contained in <root_directory>/qengine/engine/

 * Add <root_directory>/qengine/extern/ to additional library directories (for linking)

 ### Option 2: Build from source

 * Download the repository as a zip file and extract the /vs/ folder

 * Open the Project in visual studio 2022

 * Change the compiler to whichever you prefer (the project is by default set to LLVM / CLANG), make sure C++ language standard is set to 17 or higher and build for desired architecture (leave build as a static library)

 * Link against built libraries and include the qengine folder in your project

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------